Kenneth Allott: Life

 Allott was the elder son of Hubert Cyril Willoughby Allott and his wife Rose (née Finlay).
 Born in Glamorgan, where his father, a doctor, was serving as a locum, Allott was raised at Nenthead, Cumbria, and later experienced the break-up of his parents' marriage, followed by the death of his mother.
 After she died he and his brother Guy were adopted by their Irish aunts on Tyneside, and from the age of 14 attended St Cuthbert's Roman Catholic Grammar School in Newcastle on Tyne.
-He was popularly known as 'Speedy', because he spoke so quickly.
-Despite the fact that the VI Form then taught only science for Higher School Certificate, he studied English and Latin on his own at the back of the class.
+Despite the fact that the VI Form then taught only science for Higher School Certificate, he studied English and Latin on his own.
 In 1934, he gained a first at Armstrong College, Durham University, in Newcastle.
 He married Surya Kumari Lall in 1936.
 His first was followed by post-graduate research at Oxford University.

 Subsequently, Allott began working as a reviewer for the Morning Post and with Geoffrey Grigson on New Verse, to which he was a regular contributor.
 He also worked as an observer for Charles Madge's social survey group Mass Observation.
 In 1942 Allott, a conscientious objector, moved with his family to Gateshead for a year as an extramural lecturer.

 After his first marriage ended in 1950, he married another lecturer, Miriam Farris, on 1 June 1951.

-Allott is the author of a biography of Jules Verne and two collections of poems(see works below), a critical edition of William Habington's poems, and a play adapted from EM Forster's novel A Room with a View.
+Allott is the author of a biography of Jules Verne and two collections of poems (see works below), a critical edition of William Habington's poems, and a play adapted from E. M. Forster's novel A Room with a View.

 He held positions at Liverpool University from 1948 until his death in 1973, at which time he was the Andrew Cecil Bradley Professor of Modern English Literature.
 His position at Liverpool was taken over by his wife after his death until 1981, when she was appointed a professor at Birkbeck College.